-Substantial variation for RCA among crop genotypes, and its apparent utility under drought, nutrient stress, and hypoxia suggest that it merits attention as a potential breeding target (Lynch et al., 2014; Lynch and Wojciechowski, 2015).
+386 Substantial variation for RCA among crop genotypes, and its apparent utility under 387 drought, nutrient stress, and hypoxia suggest that it merits attention as a potential 388 breeding target (Lynch et al., 2014; Lynch and Wojciechowski, 2015).

-Does loss of root cortical tissue via cortical senescence improve drought resistance?
+389 2c.
+Does loss of root cortical tissue via cortical senescence improve drought 390 resistance?

-Root cortical senescence (RCS) occurs in several important species including wheat (Triticum aestivum), triticale (Triticosecale), barley (Hordeum vulgare; Yeates and Parker, 1985; Liljeroth, 1995), rye (Secale cereale) (Deacon and Mitchell, 1985; Jupp and Newman, 1987), and oat (Avena sativa) (Yeates and Parker, 1985).
-Unlike RCA formation, which typically leaves files of living cortical cells connecting the epidermis and endodermis, RCS results in complete loss of living cortical tissue.
-By analogy with RCA, RCS may be beneficial under drought by reducing the metabolic costs of soil exploration and hence water capture.
-In barley, RCS substantially reduces root respiration and nutrient content, as well as radial transport of water, nitrate, and phosphate (Schneider et al., 2017b).
-RCS was increased by N and P limitation, and a landrace had greater RCS than a modern cultivar (Schneider et al., 2017b), which is indirect evidence that it may be adaptive under edaphic stress.
-Functional-structural modeling in SimRoot showed that RCS could substantially improve the growth of barley under suboptimal availability of N, P, or K, with the main benefit due to nutrient remobilization from senesced tissue (Schneider et al., 2017a).
-The ability of RCS to reduce root metabolic costs and thereby to increase rooting depth, and to reduce the radial hydraulic conductance of older root segments, suggests that it may be useful for water capture from drying soils (Schneider and Lynch, 2018; Fig. 9).
+391 Root cortical senescence (RCS) occurs in several important species including wheat 392 (Triticum aestivum), triticale (Triticosecale), barley (Hordeum vulgare, Yeates and Parker, 393 1985; Liljeroth, 1995), rye (Secale cereale) (Deacon and Mitchell, 1985; Jupp and 394 Newman, 1987) and oat (Avena sativa) (Yeates and Parker, 1985).
+Unlike RCA formation, 395 which typically leaves files of living cortical cells connecting the epidermis and 396 endodermis, RCS results in complete loss of living cortical tissue.
+By analogy with RCA, 397 RCS may be beneficial under drought by reducing the metabolic costs of soil exploration 398 and hence water capture.
+In barley, RCS substantially reduces root respiration and 399 nutrient content, as well as radial transport of water, nitrate, and phosphate (Schneider et 400 al., 2017b).
+RCS was increased by N and P limitation, and a landrace had greater RCS 401 than a modern cultivar (Schneider et al., 2017b), which is indirect evidence that it may be 402 adaptive under edaphic stress.
+Functional-structural modeling in SimRoot showed that 403 RCS could substantially improve the growth of barley under suboptimal availability of N, 404 P, or K, with the main benefit due to nutrient remobilization from senesced tissue 405 (Schneider et al., 2017a).
+The ability of RCS to reduce root metabolic costs and thereby 406 to increase rooting depth, and to reduce the radial hydraulic conductance of older root 407 segments suggests that it may be useful for water capture from drying soils (Schneider 408 and Lynch in press, Fig. 9).

-Maize genotypes with larger root cortical cells have superior drought resistance drought, since larger cells have proportionately more volume occupied by the vacuole, which has less N, P, and respiratory cost than does the cytoplasm.
-Direct evidence to support this proposal is provided by a comparison of maize lines with contrasting CCS grown under drought in soil mesocosms, field rainout shelters in the USA, and natural drought in the field in Malawi (Chimungu et al., 2014a).
-Maize lines with greater CCS had less root respiration, greater root depth, and therefore greater capture of subsoil water, and better water status, photosynthesis, growth, and yield (Fig. 7).
+409 2d.
+Maize genotypes with larger root cortical cells have superior drought resistance

+410 Greater cortical cell size (CCS) could reduce the metabolic cost of soil exploration, and 411 thereby water capture under drought, since larger cells have proportionately more volume 412 occupied by the vacuole, which has less N, P and respiratory cost than does cytoplasm.
+413 Direct evidence to support this proposal is provided by a comparison of maize lines with 414 contrasting CCS grown under drought in soil mesocosms, field rainout shelters in the USA, and natural drought in the field in Malawi (Chimungu et al., 2014a).
+Maize lines with greater CCS had less root respiration, greater root depth, and therefore greater capture of subsoil water, better water status, photosynthesis, growth, and yield (Fig. 7).